WELCOME TO FAB PARENTS

 - There is an entire chapter on self-regulation and applying the polyvagal theory to living with traumatised children.
 It’s pioneering stuff.

-- It’s what I wished I’d known before and during my 25 years of adoptive parenting
+- It’s what Helen wished she’d known before and during her 25+ years of adoptive parenting.

 SUBSCRIBE TO THE fab parents NEWSLETTER today